Junior Giscombe

-Norman Washington "Junior" Giscombe (born 6 June 1957) is an English singer-songwriter often known as Junior who was one of the first British R&B artists to be successful in the United States.
+Norman Washington "Junior" Giscombe (born 6 June 1957) is an English singer-songwriter often known as simply Junior who was one of the first British R&B artists to be successful in the United States.
 He is best known for his 1982 hit single, "Mama Used to Say".

 Career

 Giscombe was born in Wandsworth, London, England, and was a backing vocalist with Linx between 1980 and 1982.

+"In the early to mid 70s, Junior collaborated with classmates to establish a record label in Balham, South London.
+They released a record titled Nice and Slow, of which Junior later said it had reached number one in Australia".

+"In 1978 or 1979, Get Up And Dance/Hot Up And Heated was recorded and later released in 1980.
+According to Junior, it reached number one in France as well as number one on the Billboard Breakout Chart".

 When turning towards a solo career, he was first billed simply as Junior.
-He scored a No. 7 hit in the UK Singles Chart in 1982, with "Mama Used to Say".
-His follow-up single, "Too Late" also made the top 20 in the UK.
+He scored a No. 7 hit in the UK Singles Chart in 1982, with "Mama Used to Say Junior has claimed that the song was number one on US Cashbox."
+His follow-up single, "Too Late (Junior)" also made the top 20 in the UK.
 "Mama Used to Say" was also a top 40 Pop and top 5 R&B hit in the United States, earning him a "Best Newcomer" award from Billboard magazine.

+"Junior's single Unison was released in 1983 and achieved some commercial success, particularly on the U.S. Dance Chart.
+While Junior has claimed that the song reached the number one position, official chart records indicate that it peaked at number 16.

 Sometime (most likely) around 1984 and 1985, Giscombe recorded (and very possibly co-wrote) an unknown number of songs with Phil Lynott, the former leader, vocalist and bass player of hard rock band Thin Lizzy.
 Lynott died in January 1986 and the songs were never officially released.
 Most remain as demos, but one of the songs, "Lady Loves to Dance", was mastered and nearly released before being pulled by the record company.
-Some of the songs are available on YouTube, including "What's the Matter Baby" (Giscombe provides backing vocals) and "Time (and Again)" (Giscombe shares vocals with Lynott).
+Some of the songs are available on YouTube, including "What's the Matter Baby" (Giscombe provides backing vocals) and "Time (and Again)" and the unreleased track of Breakdown (Giscombe shares vocals with Lynott).